gabrielrih/gimmeTheWeather/README.md

 # gimmeTheWeather
 It returns weather informations and send notifications in some specific cases.

+## How to install it?
+- pip install -r requirements.txt

 ## How to use it?
 - Download the repo
 - Change "config-example.yml" file name to "config.yml".